Broncos CB Bausby: Paralyzed for 30 minutes after hit

 "They said I was paralyzed for the first 30 minutes.
 Like I said, after 30 minutes I could wiggle my toes, and after two hours I could move everything else."
 Asked if it was a terrifying 30 minutes, Bausby replied, "Not really. ...
 Because I was able to talk, so I was just calm, just trusted what the doc was saying."

+Sensabaugh, a 2012 fourth-round pick of Tennessee, played 15 games for the Steelers last season and had 45 tackles and a forced fumble.
+He also has played for the New York Giants and Los Angeles Rams.
+Head coach Vic Fangio said Monday that Bausby's injury was a cervical sprain.

-"Strengthen my (neck) muscles again and I'll be good to go," he said.
+"Strengthen my (neck) muscles again and I'll be good to go," Bausby said before the report of him going on IR.
 "Right now we're just going to take it really slow.
 Just gain, get my strength back. ...
 I don't have a timetable, but hopefully pretty soon.
 My plan is to come back and play though."
 The 26-year-old made his second start of the season in Sunday's win, making one tackle before the injury.
 He had two pass breakups in Week 3 and one in Week 4, the first pass breakups of his career across 15 games as a former undrafted free agent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)